 In addition to the prize, the following items are on the table:

-1. A pile of photo split peelings
+1. pile of photo split peelings

-2. A bowl of small paper scraps
+2. bowl of small paper scraps

-3. A jar of sticker modules
+3. jar of sticker modules

-4. A jar of Borderline rulers
+4. jar of border rulers

-The items can be other things as well - straight pins stuck in a cushion, a dish of navy beans, a box of toothpicks, etc.
+You could also have straight pins stuck in a cushion, a dish of navy beans, a box of toothpicks, etc.

-* PRIZES *
+PRIZES

 Free workshop certificate